 the shining, wes anderson style

-Stanley Kubrick’s 80s psych-horror gets a super camp confection of a remake, spliced with Wes Anderson’s Grand Budapest Hotel.
+Stanley Kubrick’s iconic 80s horror movie gets a confection of a remake, spliced with Wes Anderson’s Grand Budapest Hotel.

-The dark, slow-building anxiety of Stanley Kubrick's sparse 1980 psychological horror film The Shining has been re-paced with the addition of perfectly matched scenes from Wes Anderson's swift-moving, late 60s alpine murder mystery, The Grand Budapest Hotel.
+The dark, slow-building anxiety of Stanley Kubrick's sparse 1980 psychological horror film has been re-paced with the addition of perfectly matched scenes from Wes Anderson's swift-moving, late-60s alpine murder mystery.
 Monsieur Gustave H., the matter-of-fact concierge from the Grand Budapest, explains to his protege that, "our guests know their deepest secrets - some of which are frankly rather unseemly - will go with us to our graves," before the film cuts to chilling scenes at the supposedly empty Overlook Hotel, including the strange and terrifying contents of room 237.